Representative democracy: Expansion

+The V-Dem Institute's index of electoral democracy (another term for representative democracy) peaked in 2012, and has since declined, with the decline accelerating in the early 2020s.

 The American Revolution led to the creation of a new Constitution of the United States in 1787, with a national legislature based partly on direct elections of representatives every two years, and thus responsible to the electorate for continuance in office.
 Senators were not directly elected by the people until the adoption of the Seventeenth Amendment in 1913.
 Women, men who owned no property, and Black people, and others not originally given voting rights, in most states eventually gained the vote through changes in state and federal law in the course of the 19th and 20th centuries.
 Until it was repealed by the Fourteenth Amendment following the Civil War, the Three-Fifths Compromise gave a disproportionate representation of slave states in the House of Representatives relative to the voters in free states.

+The first recorded use of "representative democracy" is on a letter by Alexander Hamilton about the constitution of New York, distinguishing it from both direct democracy and 'compound governments' or mixed regimes.

+Hamilton would use the term afterwards to describe the Constitution of the United States during the ratifying convention of New York meaning a government where power is in the people through representatives directly or indirectly chosen by them.

 In 1789, Revolutionary France adopted the Declaration of the Rights of Man and of the Citizen and, although short-lived, the National Convention was elected by all males in 1792.
 Universal male suffrage was re-established in France in the wake of the French Revolution of 1848.

-Representative democracy came into general favour particularly in post-industrial revolution nation states where large numbers of citizens evinced interest in politics, but where technology and population figures remained unsuited to direct democracy.
+Representative democracy came into general favour particularly in post-Industrial Revolution nation states where large numbers of citizens evinced interest in politics, but where technology and population figures remained unsuited to direct democracy.
 Many historians credit the Reform Act 1832 with launching modern representative democracy in the United Kingdom.